-Junior Training Camp (JTC) is designed for juniors between 10 and 17 years of age who are looking for a camp experience that focuses on preparation for tennis competition in junior high, high school, college and beyond.
+Junior Training Camp (JTC) is designed for juniors between 10 and 17 years of age who need stroke refinement and match play in order to develop a competitive tennis game.

 Ratios are kept low and attention to detail is high.
 Players do not just “hit” balls.
 They are instructed and their techniques are refined.
 We encourage players to try other summer tennis camps and compare then to the MLTC’s Junior Training Camp.
 We are the only program that will guarantee the quality.
 If our camp is not where the player improves the most, it’s a full refund.

 JTC is held at the MLTC East location where we have four outdoor courts and six indoor courts in the event of inclement weather or extreme temperatures.

 From 9:00-1:00 and/or 2:00-5:00 Monday through Friday, players are taken through a program that is customized to their needs.
 Because the groups are small and we have the available court space, players can work every aspect of their game under the supervision of a professional.
 Footwork, stroke mechanics, strategy and advanced techniques are covered during the session.

 Above all, the JTC is designed to increase a player’s level of confidence in his or her abilities regardless of level.
 Our requirement for this program is not any particular skill level, but a desire to learn and improve one’s skills and proficiency in the game of tennis.

 JTC will run during the following weeks of 2023: